manjeetbhati/serverconfig/README.md

  - ansible
  - pyjinja

-The role initconfig to install packages required to manage pip packages and required packages for ansible script to work properly.
+The role initconfig is for installing packages required to manage pip packages and required packages for ansible script to work properly.